From The Grindhouse Cinema Database

 Sande N. Johnson

 Through 1967, Sande Johnson, a Nudie film maker in the New York Scene now best known for his work on Teenage Gang Debs with Jerry Denby, contributed to the Chancellor story with several of his B&W Nudies, occasionally bordering towards a Roughie style.
 Twisted Sex (March, 1966) would start a series of films Distributed through the Company, usually brought over by Associates Productions, all being "Lost Films" as of 2010.
 Of the films Produced in 1967, Infidelity American Style (Jan.
-1967) would feature Peggy Steffans (Using her Cleo Nova alias) and Joanna Mills (Aroused, Joe Sarno's The Sex Cycle and The Swap), Justine (May, 1967) would feature Steffans, The Game People Play (Sept.
-1967) would include Cherie Winters (The Sex Cycle, Wall of Flesh, The Bizarre Ones, Passion in Hot Hallows using her Lola Valentine alias).
+1967) would feature Peggy Steffans (Using her Cleo Nova alias) and Joanna Mills (Aroused, Joe Sarno's The Sex Cycle and The Swap and How They Make It), Justine (May, 1967) would feature Steffans, The Game People Play (Sept.
+1967) would include Cherie Winters (The Sex Cycle, The Wall of Flesh, The Bizarre Ones, Passion in Hot Hallows using her Lola Valentine alias).
 Johnson's other 1967 film, The Singles, would feature Darlene Bennett and would be carried by Chellee Films, possibly related to the Chancellor story.

 Confessions of a Psycho Cat (Three Loves of a Psycho Cat)